 Understanding the Needs

-The Trust for Public Lands’ ParkScore indicates that Austin currently only spends $102 per resident every year toward maintaining and enhancing our parks.
-That’s less than half the $208 average the top 10 ranked cities on ParkScore spend per resident.
-Our peers know how important parks are for economic development, tourism, and the health of their citizens, but the City of Austin’s Parks and Recreation Department (PARD) needs our support.
+Austin currently spends $102 per resident on maintaining and enhancing our parks.
+That’s less than half of the $208 average the top 10 ranked cities on ParkScore spend per resident.
+That’s why the City of Austin’s Parks and Recreation Department (PARD) needs our support.

 PARD is doing the best they can with limited resources.
-The department’s current needs assessment indicates that approximately $700 million is needed for repairs and renovations to the system’s aging parks infrastructure.
+The department’s current needs assessment indicates a gap of $700 million for repairs and renovations to the system’s aging parks infrastructure.
 You can help us advocate for more funding to take care of these cherished public spaces!

 How You Can Help